segmentio/integration-sdk/README.md

 ```

 # Future Work
 - Type validation in Facade "getters".
-Also a way to warn end-users if there types are not compatible with our spec.
+Also a way to warn end-users if their types are not compatible with our spec.
 - Facade/Spec implementations for `context` object payloads.
 - Explore options for "channel" specific integrations (ie. allow integrations to block events from Web or Mobile).
 This will make defining the `context` type in event handler payloads difficult.
 - Better support for integrations to require specific properties for specific events and/or all events.
 Also a mechanism for communicating those requirements back to the end-user in a standardized way.